cambridge-water-polo/cambridge-water-polo.github.io/_pages/registration.md

 permalink: "/forms/registration/"
 ---

-Be sure to read the following **three documents** carefully, then print and fill each of them out.
+Be sure to read the following registration packet carefully, then print and fill out accordingly.
+Registration packets can be submitted to Coach Brian Lee or Coach Lauren Hall.
 <br><br>
 Simply right click the embedded PDF and select `Print` or select `Save As` to download a soft copy.